dmulyalin/NORFAB/docs/index.md

 manually configuring and patching systems.
 Nights were sleepless, filled with frantic calls to resolve outages that could no longer be preemptively detected or resolved.
-Collaboration was slow, relying on face-to-face meetings and paper documentation.
+Collaboration was slow, relying on face-to-face meetings and manual documentation.
 Overwhelmed and exhausted, their innovative spirit was stifled by the sheer volume of repetitive tasks...